11 Things to Do in Amsterdam in September

 Nemo Science Museum| ©Gamekeeper

-Since in September we have the last days of the year completely clear is a good time to see the city of Amsterdam from above.
-There are many viewpoints for this, but I recommend two that are also free.
+Since September brings the last days of the year with clear skies, it's a great time to see the city of Amsterdam from above.
+There are many viewpoints to choose from, but I recommend two that are also free.

-• The first, and considered the one with the best views, is the National Library.
-It is the largest public library in the country and from the terrace of its cafes on the top floor we get the best views of Amsterdam.
+• The first, considered to have the best views, is the National Library.
+It is the largest public library in the country and from the terrace of its cafes on the top floor you can enjoy the best views of Amsterdam.

-• The other best option is the terrace of the Museum of Science and Technology NEMO, with free access and with chairs and benches to enjoy the panoramic view in a relaxed way.
-To not miss this experience, do not hesitate to book your ticket for the NEMO science museum in Amsterdam.
+• The other best option is the terrace of the NEMO Science and Technology Museum, which is free to access and has chairs and benches so you can relax and enjoy the panoramic view.
+Don't miss out on this experience—book your ticket to the NEMO Science Museum in Amsterdam now.

-Book your ticket for the NEMO Science Museum Amsterdam
+Book your ticket for the NEMO Science Museum in Amsterdam

-4. Discover Bruges with a tour from Amsterdam
+4. Discover Bruges with a day trip from Amsterdam

 Main Square.| ©mm9360a